lf-edge/ekuiper/docs/en_US/operation/configuration_file.md

 ### Sqlite

 It has properties
-* path - if left empty database will be created in the data directory of the kuiper base key
 * name - name of database file - if left empty it will be `sqliteKV.db`

 ### Redis